Hekstra-Lab/SFcalculator/readme.md

 ## SFcalculator

+This is the code repo related to paper [Towards automated crystallographic structure refinement with a differentiable pipeline](https://www.mlsb.io/papers_2022/Towards_automated_crystallographic_structure_refinement_with_a_differentiable_pipeline.pdf) on [Machine Learning in Structural Biology Workshop](https://www.mlsb.io/) at NeurIPS 2022.

 Structure Factor Calculator implemented in `tensorflow2`, `pytorch` and `jax`.

 A differentiable pipeline connecting the protein atomic models and experimental structure factors, featuring a differentiable bulk solvent correction.